Amrita University B.Tech 2026

 Direct link for the JEE Main Physics Syllabus PDF Download

-The JEE Mains 2026 physics syllabus will be the same for both sessions of the JEE Mains exam.
+The JEE Mains 2026 physics syllabus is the same for both sessions of the JEE Mains exam.
 Moreover, aspirants can check the JEE Mains syllabus with weightage pdf to know the highest weightage topics for the exam.
 Candidates should practice the JEE Main previous year question paper to know the high-weightage topics that are frequently asked in the examination.
 The JEE Mains syllabus 2026 for Physics will contain topics from CBSE class 11 and CBSE 12th physics syllabus in the ratio as directed by NTA.
 The JEE Main 2026 physics syllabus will help candidates to prepare for the exam systematically.
 Candidates can download the official JEE Mains physics syllabus pdf from this page.

 Units | JEE Main Physics Chapter-Wise Weightage | JEE Main Physics Syllabus Topics |

-4% | Physics, technology, and society, SI units, Fundamental and derived units.
+| 4% | Physics, technology, and society, SI units, Fundamental and derived units.
 Least count, accuracy and precision of measuring instruments, Errors in measurement, Dimensions of Physical quantities, dimensional analysis, and its applications, | |

-3% | Frame of reference.
+| 3% | Frame of reference.
 Motion in a straight line: Position-time graph, speed, and velocity.
 Uniform and non-uniform motion, average speed and instantaneous velocity Uniformly accelerated motion, velocity-time, position-time graphs, and relations for uniformly accelerated motion.
 Relative Velocity, Motion in a plane.
 Projectile Motion, Uniform Circular Motion. | |

-3% |
+| 3% |

 | |

-3% |
+| 3% |

 | |

-3% | Centre of mass of a two-particle system, Centre of mass of a rigid body; Basic concepts of rotational motion; moment of a force, torque, angular momentum, conservation of angular momentum and its applications; moment of inertia, radius of gyration.
+| 3% | Centre of mass of a two-particle system, Centre of mass of a rigid body; Basic concepts of rotational motion; moment of a force, torque, angular momentum, conservation of angular momentum and its applications; moment of inertia, radius of gyration.
 Values of moments of inertia for simple geometrical objects, parallel and perpendicular axes theorems and their applications.
 Rigid body rotation, equations of rotational motion. | |

-2% | The universal law of gravitation.
+| 2% | The universal law of gravitation.
 Acceleration due to gravity and its variation with altitude and depth, Kepler's laws of planetary motion.
 Gravitational potential energy; gravitational potential.
 Escape velocity.
 Orbital velocity of a satellite.
 Geo-stationary satellites. | |

-5% | Elastic behaviour, Stress-strain relationship, Hooke's Law, Young's modulus, bulk modulus, modulus of rigidity.
+| 5% | Elastic behaviour, Stress-strain relationship, Hooke's Law, Young's modulus, bulk modulus, modulus of rigidity.
 Pressure due to a fluid column; Pascal's law and its applications.
 Viscosity, Stokes' law, terminal velocity, streamline and turbulent flow, Reynolds number.
 Bernoulli's principle and its applications.
 Surface energy and surface tension, angle of contact, application of surface tension - drops, bubbles and capillary rise.
 Heat, temperature, thermal expansion; specific heat capacity, calorimetry; change of state, latent heat.
 Heat transfer-conduction, convection and radiation, Newton's law of cooling. | |

-9% | Thermal equilibrium, zeroth law of thermodynamics, concept of temperature.
+| 9% | Thermal equilibrium, zeroth law of thermodynamics, concept of temperature.
 Heat, work, and internal energy.
 First law of thermodynamics.
 Second law of thermodynamics: reversible and irreversible processes.
 Carnot engine and its efficiency. | |

-5% | Equation of state of a perfect gas, work done on compressing a gas.
+| 5% | Equation of state of a perfect gas, work done on compressing a gas.
 Kinetic theory of gases-assumptions, concept of pressure.
 Kinetic energy and temperature: rms speed of gas molecules; Degrees of freedom, Law of equipartition of energy, applications to specific heat capacities of gases; Mean free path, Avogadro's number. | |

-3% | Periodic motion - period, frequency, displacement as a function of time.
+| 3% | Periodic motion - period, frequency, displacement as a function of time.
 Periodic functions.
 Simple harmonic motion (S.H.M.) and its equation; phase; oscillations of a spring -restoring force and force constant; energy in S.H.M. - kinetic and potential energies; Simple pendulum - derivation of expression for its period; Free, forced, and damped oscillations, resonance.
 Wave motion.
 Longitudinal and transverse waves, speed of a wave.
 Displacement relation for a progressive wave.
 Principle of superposition of waves, reflection of waves, Standing waves in strings and organ pipes, fundamental mode and harmonics, Beats, Doppler effect in sound | |

-9% |
+| 9% |

 | |

-8% |
+| 8% |

 | |

-5% |
+| 5% |

 | |

-3% |
+| 3% |

 | |

-5% |
+| 5% |

 | |

-10% | Reflection and refraction of light at plane and spherical surfaces, mirror formula, Total internal reflection and its applications, Deviation and Dispersion of light by a prism, Lens Formula, Magnification, Power of a Lens, Combination of thin lenses in contact, Microscope and Astronomical Telescope (reflecting and refracting) and their magnifying powers.
+| 10% | Reflection and refraction of light at plane and spherical surfaces, mirror formula, Total internal reflection and its applications, Deviation and Dispersion of light by a prism, Lens Formula, Magnification, Power of a Lens, Combination of thin lenses in contact, Microscope and Astronomical Telescope (reflecting and refracting) and their magnifying powers.
 Wave optics: wavefront and Huygens' principle, Laws of reflection and refraction using Huygen's principle.
 Interference, Young's double slit experiment and expression for fringe width, coherent sources and sustained interference of light.
 Diffraction due to a single slit, width of central maximum.
 Resolving power of microscopes and astronomical telescopes, Polarisation, plane polarized light; Brewster's law, uses of plane polarized light and Polaroids. | |

 6% | Dual nature of radiation.
 Photoelectric effect, Hertz and Lenard's observations; Einstein's photoelectric equation; particle nature of light.
 Matter waves-wave nature of particle, de Broglie relation.
 Davis son-Germer experiment. | |